svalinn/DAGMC/doc/usersguide/uw2.rst

     dump    2 on file runtpe   nps =      100000   coll =            56221
     mcrun  is done

-Feel free to examine the output of the run, but this provides a simple example on what to expect.
+Feel free to examine the output of the run, but this is only a simple example of what to expect.

 FluDAG run
 ~~~~~~~~~~

-For FluDAG, first we produce the mat.inp snippet file: this must then be pasted into
+For FluDAG, first we produce the ``mat.inp`` snippet file.
+This must then be
-the full Fluka input deck
+pasted into the full FLUKA input deck.
 ::

     $ mainfludag example.h5m

-The mat.inp file should look like
+The ``mat.inp`` file should look like
 ::

     *...+....1....+....2....+....3....+....4....+....5....+....6....+....7...